Extract and explore results metadata#

 unit_system = result_info_1.unit_system

-# Get the solver version, data and time
+# Get the solver version, date, and time

 solver_version = result_info_1.solver_version